 But there are some 404s that are within your control and which you do need to pay attention to.

-If a user encounters a web server issue such as a 404 page, they’re highly likely to hit the back button and return to the search engine.
+If a user encounters a web server issue, such as a 404 page, they will likely hit the back button and return to the search engine.

-This is a problem because it tells Google that your content isn’t adding value for a particular keyword query.
+This problem is because it tells Google that your content isn’t adding value for a particular keyword query.

 If this happens enough, you’re likely to see a drop in rankings.